yalue/cuda_scheduling_examiner_mirror/README.md

         given a default name based on its filename, process and thread ID.
 If this doesn't start with '/', it will be relative to base_result_directory.>,
-      "thread_count": <Number.
+      "label:": <String.
+Optional.
+A label or name for this specific benchmark, to be copied to its output file.>, "thread_count": <Number.
 Required, but may be ignored.
 The number of CUDA threads this benchmark should use.>,
       "block_count": <Number.
 Required, but may be ignored.
 The number of CUDA